ltiao/ltiao.github.io.nikola/posts/installing-cartopy-on-mac-osx-1011.rst

 ``clang`` has ``-I-I/usr/local/Cellar/proj/4.9.2/include`` as one of its flags) so ``clang`` ends up not being able to see it at all.

-This bug is discussed at length and fixed in my `pull request`_, which has since been merged.
+I discuss this bug at some length provide a fix in my `pull request`_, which has since been merged and should be included in the Cartopy 0.14.0 release.

 The Workaround
 --------------